Ahead of R-Day, rehearsal parade held in Chennai

 CHENNAI: As Republic Day is being celebrated across the country on 26th (Thursday), parade rehearsals took place today at Marina Beach Road, Chennai.
-Triforce soldiers, National Cadet Corps, Central Industrial Security Force, Police Department, and Fire Department were seen participating in the practice.
+Triforce soldiers, National Cadet Corps, Central Industrial Security Force, Police Department were seen participating in the practice.
 Decorative vehicles were also present.

-Traffic has been diverted on this road for four days starting today due to parade rehearsals.
+After two years, the cultural programme of the school students is going to be held on Republic Day.
+Decorated vehicles belonging to 20 departments of the Tamil Nadu government are featured in the Republic Day celebrations.

 R-Day celebrations, which are usually held near the Gandhi statue on Kamarajar Road, Marina Beach, in Chennai, will take place near the Statue of Labour as Metro Rail work is under way at the usual place.